RinGotou/Kagami/README.md

 SDL2 stuff is under consideration now,so I don't want you to turn off _DISABLE_SDL_ until I think it's good enough to use.

-You can find other notes in resource code.
+You can find other notes in source code.
 Sorry for lacking of dev log.

 ## Help me?
 You can post issues or create pull request.